icann/lgr-django/README.md

 * `lgr_web` is the main Django project that ties everything together.
 It has the settings, main url routes, most of the templates as well as static resources like CSS, Javascript and images.

-The following modules are reusable Django apps that can be included in other Django projects.
+The following modules are Django apps for clarity but may depend on each other, therefore using them in another project would require some work:

+* `lgr_advanced` contains the advanced tools to manipulate LGR.
+It is split into the following sub-modules:
   * `lgr_editor` contains the code related to the LGR web-editor.
   * `lgr_validator` contains the code related the label validation module.
   * `lgr_tools` contains the code related to all utilities: testing LGR and label sets, LGR comparisons, etc.
   * `lgr_renderer` contains the code and templates used to generate the static exports of the LGR (HTML only for now).
+* `lgr_auth` contains the authentication part that is used by some apps,
 * `lgr_basic` contains the code related to the simple LGR interface.
+* `lgr_idn_table_review` contains the IDN table review tools.
+It is split into the following sub-modules:
+  * `idn_admin` contains the IDN table and ICANN users management part,
+  * `idn_icann` contains the IDN table ICANN review that launches a review on all the tables stored in IANA registry,
+  * `idn_tool` contains a tool allowing reviewing IDN tables against the references LGRs managed by admin,
+* `lgr_session` defines a session object that allows manipulating some session objects and accessing and displaying storage,

 ## Acknowledgment